momhiar/datafusion-objectstore-hdfs-no-zip/README.md

-## this fork is used for personal project andfroked from original branch. in this fork we have removed automation test for another application developments.
+## this fork is used for personal project and froked from original branch. in this fork we have removed automation test for another application developments.

 # datafusion-objectstore-hdfs